The regularity problem for the Laplace equation in rough domains: Introduction

 \begin{corollary} Let $\Omega\subset\R^{n+1}$ be a bounded corkscrew domain with $n$-AD-regular boundary and let $\ve_0$ be as in Theorem \ref{teomain}. \begin{itemize} \item[(a)] If $\Omega$ has IBPCAD\footnote{IBPCAD stands for interior big pieces of chord-arc domains (see Subsection \ref{subsecwhitney} for the exact definition)}, then there exists {$p \in(1, 2+\ve_0)$} such that $(R_p)$ is solvable. \item[(b)] If $\Omega$ has IBPCAD, then there exists {$p \in(1, 2+\ve_0)$} such that if $\pom$ admits a weak $(1,p)$-Poincar\'e inequality, then both $(R_p)$ and $(\tilde R_p)$ are solvable. \item[(c)] If $(R_p)$ is solvable for some $p \in (1, \infty)$, then $\Omega$ has IBPCAD.

 \end{itemize} \end{corollary}

 \vv

-Solvability of $(D_{p'})$ and $(R_{p})$\footnote{We will only discuss results related to Dirichlet and regularity problems and not Neumann.} has been a subject of considerable research the last 45 years. {In $\R^2$, already in 1936, Lavrentiev \cite{Lav} proved that in chord-arc domains harmonic measure is $A_\infty$ and so there exists $p>1$ such that $(D_{p'})$, $1/p+1/p'=1$, is solvable for the Laplacian.
-Then Jerison and Kenig \cite{JeK3} showed the duality $(D_{p'}) \Leftrightarrow (R_p) $ in such domains and so $(R_p) $ is also solvable for the Laplacian.
-Moreover, Jerison \cite{Je} proved that for every $p>1$, there exists a chord-arc domain such that $(D_{p'})$ is not solvable and thus, neither is $(R_{p})$.
-For more details we refer to the discussion in \cite[pp. 115-116]{Ke}.} In higher dimensions, the study of $(D_{p'})$ for the Laplacian in Lipschitz domains was initiated by Dahlberg \cite{Da1, Da2} who proved that it is solvable for $p \geq 2$.
+Solvability of $(D_{p'})$ and $(R_{p})$\footnote{We will only discuss results related to Dirichlet and regularity problems and not Neumann.} has been a subject of considerable research the last 45 years. {In $\R^2$, already in 1936, Lavrentiev \cite{Lav} proved that in simply connected chord-arc domains, the harmonic measure is in $A_\infty(\sigma)$ and so there exists $p>1$ such that $(D_{p'})$, $1/p+1/p'=1$, is solvable for the Laplacian.
+Then Jerison and Kenig \cite{JeK3} showed the duality $(D_{p'}) \Leftrightarrow (\wt R_p) $ in such domains and so $(\wt R_p) $ is also solvable for the Laplacian (remark that in planar simply connected chord-arc domains the comparability \rf{eqcomparp99} holds and thus $(\wt R_p)\Leftrightarrow (R_p)$).} Moreover, Jerison \cite{Je} proved that for every $p>1$, there exists a chord-arc domain such that $(D_{p'})$ is not solvable and thus, neither is $(R_{p})$.
+For more details we refer to the discussion in \cite[pp. 115-116]{Ke}.
+In higher dimensions, the study of $(D_{p'})$ for the Laplacian in Lipschitz domains was initiated by Dahlberg \cite{Da1, Da2} who proved that it is solvable for $p \geq 2$.
 He also showed that in $C^1$ domains the range extends to $1<p<\infty$.
 Subsequently, a big breakthrough was made by Jerison and Kenig \cite{JeK1} who obtained $(D_{2})$ for elliptic operators in divergence form with smooth and $L^\infty$ coefficients.
 The importance of their proof, even for the Laplace operator, is that their method was based on a new identity, the so-called Rellich identity.
 This is a clever integration by parts argument that allows to compare the tangential and the normal derivative of the solution on the boundary in the following sense:

 {In chord-arc domains, David and Jerison \cite{DJe} extended the work of Lavrentiev and, relying on a geometric construction, showed that harmonic measure is $A_\infty$ and thus $(D_{p'})$ is solvable for some $p >1$.
 Recently the authors along with Azzam, Hofmann, and Martell \cite{AHMMT} gave a geometric characterization of the corkscrew open sets that have AD-regular boundaries in which $(D_{p'})$ is solvable for some $p>1$.
 Those domains were identified to be the ones that have IBPCAD.}